Dole Air Race: Withdrawals and disqualifications

 A three-part qualification test was administered to the navigators by Naval Lieutenant Ben H. Wyatt, consisting of a written, oral, and flying examination.
 For the flight exam, the pilot and navigator were sent over a predetermined course and upon their return, quizzed to determine which points they had passed.
 By August 11, none of the crews had passed the test.
 Pedlar's Miss Doran was found to have inaccurate compasses.
 Later, it was noted that only two teams had qualified (El Encanto and Golden Eagle), with one more likely to qualify (Oklahoma) by the original date of Friday, August 12.
 On August 12, four crews had passed: Oklahoma (Griffin/Henley), El Encanto (Goddard/Hawkins), Pabco Pacific Flyer (Irving), and Golden Eagle (Frost/Scott).
 Miss Doran (Pedlar/Knope) passed with a new navigator on August 13.
 By the qualification deadline of August 15, nine crews had passed the tests; Dallas Spirit was the final qualifier.

 On August 10, Hollywood pilot and actor Frank Clarke either withdrew or was disqualified from participating in the race with his navigator, Jeff Warren, in Miss Hollydale, an International F-17 biplane.
 Clarke announced he would attempt the world endurance record instead and took off abruptly on August 13 with his sponsor, Charley H. Babb, leaving the other contestants fuming.
 One day later, Clarke sent a telegram to the race sponsors from Los Angeles, apologizing for the furor and officially withdrawing from the race.

 On August 15, Frederick Giles was disqualified as he had not arrived in time to meet the navigation qualification test deadline.
 Giles would go on to attempt a solo flight from San Francisco to Honolulu in November as the first leg of a planned flight to Australia.
-A missing component on a spare compass for Miss Doran sparked fears of vandalism the night before the flight, and competitors vowed to protect their aircraft with shotguns overnight.
-Pedlar later stated the missing magnet was probably an oversight by the maintenance crew.
+A missing component on the Miss Doran compass sparked fears of vandalism the night before the flight.